Finiteness theorems for matroid complexes with prescribed topology: Introduction

 \subsection{Geometric lattices}

 Interest in geometric lattices has flourished significantly in the last two decades due to their connection with tropical geometry.
 They are connected to tropical linear spaces via the Bergman fan of $M$.
-After after intersecting the fan with a unit sphere, the remaining cellular complex is triangulated a geometric realization of the order complex of the lattice of flats of $M$.
+Intersecting the fan with a unit sphere results in a geometric realization of the order complex of the lattice of flats of $M$.
 See for instance \cite{Ardila-Klivans}.
 It is also crucial in the study of the Chow ring of a matroid and its Hodge structure \cite{AHK}.
 Even more, Huh and Wang \cite{Huh-Wang} recently proved Dowling's top heavy conjecture for representable geometric lattices: a theorem on numerical invariants of the lattice, by studying again elements of Hodge theory.
-It is therefore desirable to get a better grasp of aforementioned invariants from a different point of view, which as a way to complement the new results.
+It is therefore desirable to get a better grasp of aforementioned invariants from a different point of view as a way to complement the new results.

 Hidden in one of the exercises in \cite[Problem 100.(d) Ch.
-3 ]{EC1} is a result of Stanley: the number of isomorphism classes simple, loop and coloop free matroids whose geometric lattice is homotopy equivalent to a wedge of $k$ spheres (independently of dimension!) is finite.
+3 ]{EC1} is a reformulation of the following: the number of isomorphism classes of simple, loop and coloop free matroids whose geometric lattice is homotopy equivalent to a wedge of $k$ spheres (independently of dimension!) is finite.
 This is much stronger than the result for independence complexes and can be expressed in terms of Euler characteristics, M\"obius functions or the top non-zero $h$-number of the order complex of the proper part of the lattice.
 Even though the result is stated in Stanley's book, there seems to be no published proof.

 \begin{theorem} Let $d,k$ be positive integers.
 The number of isomorphism classes of simple matroids $M$ of rank $d$ whose geometric lattice, $\LL(M)$, satisfies $|\mu(\LL(M))|=k$ is finite.
-Furthermore if we restrict to coloopless matroids, we can drop the rank condition. \end{theorem} One proof of the above mentioned result and a sketch of weaker rank dependent result are included, mainly because their flavor is similar to that of independence complexes and it looks like the techniques can be improved to obtain additional structural properties that complement and deepen Stanley's result.
-Several new questions are posed and a similar upper an lower bound program is proposed.
-In this case many other invariants are relevant.
+Furthermore if we restrict to coloop free matroids, we can drop the rank condition. \end{theorem} One proof of the above mentioned result and a sketch of weaker rank dependent result are included, mainly because their flavor is similar to that of independence complexes and it looks like the techniques can be improved to obtain additional structural properties that complement and deepen Stanley's result.

+In the last section we pose a number of new questions, including an upper and lower bound program, and a more detailed study of the topology of cosimple matroids.
+In these cases many the relevant parameters to stratify the resulting classes of objects are non standard, but seem natural choices given our results.

 This article is organized as follows.
 Section 2 recalls basic definitions and concepts needed in the paper.
 Section 3 contains the results about independence complexes.
 Section 4 discusses broken circuit complexes, section 5 geometric lattices, and section 6 poses questions and future directions of research. \\